-Ascertain which managerial skills, traits, and practices matter most for productivity.
+In this project, our challenge is to ascertain which managerial skills, traits, and practices matter most for productivity.
 How does the observability of these features affect how appropriately they are priced into wages?

-Our empirical strategy consists of three steps.
+Our empirical strategy consists of three steps:

 Image credits: Nayantara Parikh

-Subscribe to the Good Business Lab Mailing List to receive updates on our current initiatives, progress reports, upcoming projects and to receive our quarterly newsletter.
+Subscribe to the Good Business Lab Mailing List to receive updates on our current initiatives, progress reports, upcoming projects and our quarterly newsletter.